Æbleskiver

-Æbleskiver ([ˈeːpləˌskiːwɐ], [singular: æbleskive]) are spherically-shaped Danish snacks made from fried batter.
-The name literally means "apple slices" in Danish, although apples are not usually an ingredient in present-day versions.
+Æbleskiver ([ˈeːpləˌskiːwɐ], [singular: æbleskive]) are spherical Danish snacks made from fried batter.
+The name literally means "apple slices" in Danish, although slices of apples are not an ingredient in present-day versions.
 The crust is similar in texture to European pancakes, but with a light and fluffy interior similar to a Yorkshire pudding.
 The English language spelling is usually aebleskiver, ebleskiver or ebelskiver.

 Æbleskive pan

 Æbleskiver are cooked on the stove top using a special pan with several hemispherical indentations.
 The pan exists in versions for gas and electrical stoves (the latter with a plain bottom).
 Pans are usually made of cast iron which has increased heat retention.
 Traditional models in hammered copper plate exist but are today used primarily for decoration.

 Preparation

-The batter for æbleskiver usually includes wheat flour, which is mixed with buttermilk, milk or cream, eggs, sugar, and a pinch of salt.
+The batter for æbleskiver usually includes wheat flour, which is mixed with buttermilk, milk or cream, eggs, sugar, and salt.
 Some recipes also include fat (usually butter), cardamom and lemon zest to improve taste, and a leavening agent, most often baking powder, but sometimes yeast, to aerate the batter.

 Batter is poured into the oiled indentations and as the æbleskiver begin to cook, they are turned with a knitting needle, skewer or fork to give the cakes their characteristic spherical shape.
 They were traditionally cooked with bits of apple (æble) or applesauce inside but these ingredients are very rarely included in modern Danish forms of the dish. Æbleskiver are not sweet themselves but are traditionally served dipped in raspberry, strawberry, black currant or blackberry jam and sprinkled with powdered sugar.
 Butter, maple syrup, and whipped cream are also popular toppings.

 Æbleskiver are often bought fried and frozen at supermarkets and then heated in the oven at home.